Jonathan Pollard: Official reactions and public pro-Pollard campaigns

 Dennis B. Ross said in 2004: "Pollard received a harsher sentence than others who committed comparable crimes".
-Former U.S. Secretary of Defense Caspar Weinberger stated that "[t]he Pollard matter was comparatively minor.
+Former US Secretary of Defense Caspar Weinberger stated that "[t]he Pollard matter was comparatively minor.
 It was made far bigger than its actual importance."
 Stephen Fain Williams, a Senior Circuit Judge on the United States Court of Appeals for the District of Columbia Circuit stated: "Jonathan Pollard's life sentence represents a fundamental miscarriage of justice".
-In December 2010, former U.S. assistant Secretary of Defense Lawrence Korb said: "In retrospect, we know that an injustice was done to Pollard ... the man is very sick and should be released before it is too late."
+In December 2010, former US assistant Secretary of Defense Lawrence Korb said: "In retrospect, we know that an injustice was done to Pollard ... the man is very sick and should be released before it is too late."

 Some of the accusations against Pollard can be traced to CIA mole Aldrich Ames, who allegedly blamed Pollard to clear himself of suspicion.
 Rafi Eitan, Pollard's Israeli handler, stated that Pollard never exposed American agents in the USSR or elsewhere.
 Eitan said he believed Ames tried to blame Pollard to clear himself of suspicion.
 (Note: Mr. Eitan spoke about the Pollard case for the first time to Ronen Bergman of the newspaper, which is publishing the comments on Friday.
 Mr. Eitan said that Mr. Pollard never exposed American agents in the Soviet Union or elsewhere.
 Mr. Eitan also said he believed that the American double agent Aldrich Ames, who was spying for the Soviet Union, tried to blame Mr. Pollard for exposing the American agents to clear himself of suspicion.
 'I have no doubt that had Pollard been tried today, in light of what is known about Ames and other agents who were exposed, he would have received a much lighter sentence,' [Mr. Eitan said].)

 On November 18, 2010, 39 members of Congress submitted a plea of clemency to the White House on behalf of Pollard, asking the president for his immediate release: "We see clemency for Mr. Pollard as an act of compassion justified by the way others have been treated by our justice system."
 They stated how there has been a great disparity by the amount of time that Pollard has served and by others who were found guilty of similar activities.

 Former White House Counsel, Bernard Nussbaum, wrote a letter on January 28, 2011, to President Obama stating that he extensively reviewed the Jonathan Pollard file while he served in the White House.
 In his letter, he stated, "that a failure at this time to commute his sentence would not serve the course of justice; indeed, I respectfully believe, it would be a miscarriage of justice".